What about quantum computing? Are my BCH safe?

 BCH Quantum preparation

 As of May 2025, Jason Dreyzehner has released a production ready quantum resistant vault for BCH, with increases in efficiency active after the May 2026 Layla upgrade.
 Integration into wallet tooling is expected also by May 2026, with rollout to wallets to follow.
+Wallet adoption will proceed according to the perceived concern around the issue, with a faster rollout if concern is high and slower if not.
+For example, Selene Wallet is confident in having a quantum mitigation strategy available by the end of 2026 if required.
+Other wallets & BCH infrastructure will likewise adopt solutions as necessity rises.
 The BCH community can then begin migrating active and cold storage coins to quantum safety ahead of any quantum computer attacks.
+Uptake of these solutions (visible in on-chain analysis) will give some indication of the community's preparation & levels of concern about quantum threats.

 Other quantum solutions have also been prototyped on BCH, for instance Lamport signatures by moonsettler as part of the BCH Blaze hackathon.